 In 2014, the state of Oregon legalized recreational marijuana for adults 21 and older to purchase.
-While this means that the residents of Deschutes county can enjoy this plant on their own time and in their own home, some laws prohibit the use of the substance outside of these circumstances.
+While this means that the residents of Deschutes county can enjoy this plant on their own time and in their own homes, some laws prohibit the use of the substance outside of these circumstances.

 As leading DUI attorneys in Deschutes county, we often get questions from clients and curious citizens about whether a DUI is just for alcohol-related cases.
 We want everyone in the Bend area to drive safely and enjoy their cannabis legally, so we put together this quick guide on the laws surrounding marijuana and DUIs.
 Give our team of criminal law attorneys a call for more information, or to schedule a consultation.

 Oregon Uses a Different Definition of DUI